 It has been a whole of community effort to establish the Cenotaph in the town park and complete subsequent stages, which included WW1 and WW2 Honour Rolls, WW1 and WW2 Commemorative Pavers and also Commemorative Booklets and a WW2 Photographic Exhibition (which is now permanently displayed in the Town Library).
 Up-lighting of the memorial and a new flagpole have also been installed.

 A $5,000 grant from the Aussie Cotton Farmers Grow Communities program, supported by the Monsanto Fund (now Bayer Fund), enabled the TPA to embark on another stage of the project to bring them closer to completing this special memorial that will ensure those who served from the Thallon district will never be forgotten.

 They used the funds to pave around the war memorial to create a safe, level surface that allows all members of the Thallon community to safely participate in the annual ANZAC Day service.
 The paving has also created an attractive centre piece for future landscaping to occur.

 While the design of the project remained the same, the planned timeline for laying the pavers blew out, as the volunteer workforce had to prioritise working on-farm, due to the drought.
-Instead, the Balonne Shire Council’s WORC team laid the paving, ensuring safe and easy access to the memorial area.
+Instead, Ben Thallon, a professional landscaper (and one of the descendants of JF Thallon – the town’s namesake) travelled all the way from Brisbane to lend his expertise to the project.
+With help from a dedicated group of community volunteers it has been completed to a very high standard, ensuring safe and easy access to the memorial area..

 Future stages of the Memorial will also commemorate later wars and conflicts, with plantings to complete the landscaping.